 - Coaches may talk to the referee's about a ruling but can not argue with the call, nor antagonize the referee.
-A coach who is given two Technical fouls will be asked to leave.

-- Spectators that bring or smell of alcohol can be asked to leave the premises.
+- Spectators that bring alcohol or are intoxicated can be asked to leave the premises.

-- If the referee asks the spectators to do something, for example move back from the sidelines, pick up basketballs or be quiet during free throws then the spectators are to respect the referee.
+- If an official asks the spectators to do something, for example move back from the sidelines, pick up basketballs or be quiet during free throws then the spectators are to respect the official.

-- All of these rules can be enforced and spectators can receive a technical foul and be asked to leave.
-A spectator who will not leave will halt the game and management may need to involve the police.
+- Spectators can receive a technical foul on behalf of their team, and can also be asked to leave.
+A spectator who will not leave will halt the game, forfeit their team and may need police intervention.